microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

 comments: true
 ---

 In this exercise, you are going to create a Release Definition that will start the container images from the build lab.
-You will then create an Azure Container Service (ACS) and modify the Release to start containers in ACS.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
 You should also have set up Maven package management and have a MyShuttleCalc package in the feed and created a build that creates and publishes Docker images to the Azure Container Registry.
-This exercise uses a team project named **jdev**, though your team project name may differ.
+This exercise uses a team project named **jdev-labs**, though your team project name may differ.

 ## Install a Marketplace Extension

-In this task you will install a VSTS extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/vsts).
+In this task you will install a VSTS extension from the [VSTS Marketplace](https://marketplace.visualstudio.com/vsts){:target="_blank"}.
 This extension contains build and release tasks - you are going to use the ReplaceTokens task in the Release.

 1. Connect to the virtual machine with the user credentials which you specified when creating the VM in Azure.

 1. Open Chrome and browse to `http://<youraccount>.visualstudio.com` (where `youraccount` is the account you created in VSTS).

-1. Click on the shopping bag icon on the upper right and select "Browse Marketplace".
+1. Click on the shopping bag icon on the upper right and select **Browse Marketplace**.

     ![Navigate to the marketplace](images/browse-marketplace.png)

-1. In the search toolbar, type "replacement" and press enter.
-You should see "Colin's ALM Corner Build & Release Tools" in the results.
+1. In the search toolbar, type **replacement** and press enter.
+You should see **Colin's ALM Corner Build & Release Tools** in the results.

     ![Search for replacement](images/search-replacement.png)

-1. Click on "Colin's ALM Corner Build & Release Tools".
+1. Click on **Colin's ALM Corner Build & Release Tools**.
 Then click on the Install button.

     ![Install the extension](images/install-extension.png)